vuejs/v2.vuejs.org/src/v2/guide/index.md

 <a class="button" href="installation.html">Installation</a>

 <p class="tip">The official guide assumes intermediate level knowledge of HTML, CSS, and JavaScript.
-If you are totally new to frontend development, it might not be the best idea to jump right into a framework as your first step - grasp the basics then come back!
+If you are totally new to frontend development, it might not be the best idea to jump right into a framework as your first step&mdash;grasp the basics then come back!
 Prior experience with other frameworks helps, but is not required.</p>

 The easiest way to try out Vue.js is using the [Hello World example](https://codesandbox.io/s/github/vuejs/vuejs.org/tree/master/src/v2/examples/vue-20-hello-world).
 Feel free to open it in another tab and follow along as we go through some basic examples.
 Or, you can <a href="https://github.com/vuejs/vuejs.org/blob/master/src/v2/examples/vue-20-hello-world/index.html" target="_blank" download="index.html" rel="noopener noreferrer">create an <code>index.html</code> file</a> and include Vue with: